 The Supreme Court’s decision in United States v Jones presents the disturbing possibility that we have given the government wide-open access to all of the information about us is true.
 In Jones, the court held that long-term GPS surveillance of a suspect’s car violated the Fourth Amendment.
 This article discusses the implications of this decision.

 Illinois recently enacted a law on January 1, 2015 indicating that a post-secondary school may have the right to obtain private passwords to students' social networking accounts if there is reasonable cause to believe that the account contains evidence that the student violated a school disciplinary rule or policy.
 In order for the law to be rightfully enacted by the post-secondary school with reasonable cause, the institution must provide notification to the student and his or her parent or guardian that the school is requesting or requiring the disclosure of a password.

-A student was brought into the principal's office at Hermitage High School after reports of a "long-haired student" smoking marijuna on a Hermitage bus.
+A student was brought into the principal's office at Hermitage High School after reports of a "long-haired student" smoking marijuana on a Hermitage bus.
 The student, who had long hair at the time, was patted down and searched.
 His cell phone was also searched, without a warrant.
-The judge in the case ruled that a warrentless cell phone search, in this case, violated the Fourth Amendment, as to the search the cell phone required a warrant.
+The judge in the case ruled that a warrantless cell phone search, in this case, violated the Fourth Amendment, as to the search the cell phone required a warrant.

 A federal court ruling says that warrantless cell phone tracking by police is legal.
 The panel of judges found that law enforcement were within their legal right to track Skinner, an alleged drug trafficker, through his cell phone before they arrested him in 2006.
 Law enforcement used the GPS feature on Skinner’s phone to track his whereabouts and arrest him.
 The judges believe the police were simply leveraging the power of the technology the person of interest was using against that person.